My Giallo-Inspired Wedding: A Homage to Italian Thrillers

 The Tables

-Contrary to what you might think, I was conscious of including my husband in the wedding planning and I thought it was important to have his personality and interests represented too.
-Originally, I wanted to have each table named after a different giallo director but as my husband is such a fan of cinema in general, it didn't seem fair to exclude his passions from the table planning.
-Instead, we decided that we'd name each table after a director we liked so although I managed to get a few gialli directors in there, there's also a fair few non Italian directors.
-We decided to name our tables after; Dario Argento, Mario Bava, Fritz Lang, Martin Scorsese, Brian De Palma, Stanley Kubrick, David Lynch, Francis Ford Coppola and Nicolas Windin Refn.
+Contrary to what you might think, I was conscious of including my husband in the wedding planning, and I thought it was important to have his personality and interests represented too.
+Originally, I wanted to name each table after a different giallo director, but since my husband is such a fan of cinema in general, it didn't seem fair to exclude his passions from the table planning.

-I worked with my florist on the the table centrepieces.
-I wanted the tables to be a real focal point of the room that mirrored the cinematic theme so we dressed the tables with various items such as gold candelabras and birdcages.
-The candelabras were a homage to Inferno and the birdcages were a reference to The Bird with the Crystal Plumage.
+I worked with my florist on the table centerpieces.
+I wanted the tables to be a real focal point of the room, mirroring the cinematic theme, so we dressed the tables with various items such as gold candelabras and birdcages.
+The candelabras were a homage to Inferno, and the birdcages were a reference to The Bird with the Crystal Plumage.

 Favours & Table Place Cards